Profinite Subgroup Accessibility and Recognition of Amalgamated Factors

-Assume that $v \neq w$, for otherwise the zero derivation yields the result.
-Let $\Theta$ be a spanning tree of $\Xi$ and write $[v,w]$ to denote the minimal subtree of $\Theta$ which contains $v$ and $w$.
-Define $e$ to be the unique edge in $[v,w]$ which is incident at $v$.
+Assume that the closed subgroup $H \leq G$ is accessible, so that there is a vertex $v \in V(\Xi)$ with $H = \Gs(v)$.
+If $v = w$ then the zero derivation yields the result; assume thus $v \neq w$.
+Write $[v,w]$ to denote the minimal subtree of $\Theta$ which contains both $v$ and $w$, and define $e$ to be the unique edge in $[v,w]$ which is incident at $v$.
 Given any other vertex $\tau \in V(\Xi)$, we shall say that $\tau$ is positive ($\tau > v$) if $[v,\tau]$ contains $e$, neutral if $\tau = v$, and negative ($\tau < v$) if it is neither positive nor neutral.
 Similarly, an edge $\eta$ shall be positive ($\eta > e$) if both its initial and terminal vertex are positive, neutral ($\eta \approx e$) if exactly one of its initial and terminal vertices is positive, and negative ($\eta < e$) if it is neither positive nor neutral.
 Note that the only neutral vertex is $v$ but there might be neutral edges other than $e$ if $\Xi$ is not a tree.

-We shall define the continuous right derivation $f$ separately on all vertex groups and stable letters, and then demonstrate that these definitions glue together appropriately.
+We shall define the continuous derivation $f$ separately on all vertex groups and stable letters, and then demonstrate that these definitions glue together appropriately.
 Given a vertex $\tau \in V(\Xi)$, define the continuous map

 as

 if $\tau > v$, and